|[View Job Specification]||[View Printable Version]|

-SPECIAL NECESSARY REQUIREMENT: Successful completion of the New York State Commission of Corrections basic training prior to completion of the probationary period.
+*SPECIAL NECESSARY REQUIREMENT: Successful completion of the New York State Division of Criminal Justice (DCJS) basic training prior to completion of the probationary period.

 SUBJECT OF EXAMINATION: There will be a written test, which you must pass in order to be considered for appointment.
 The written test will be designed to test for knowledge, skills and/or abilities in the following areas:

 These questions test for the ability to present information clearly and accurately, and to organize paragraphs logically and comprehensibly.
 For some questions, you will be given information in two or three sentences followed by four restatements of the information.
 You must then choose the best version.
 For other questions, you will be given paragraphs with their sentences out of order.
 You must then choose, from four suggestions, the best order for the sentences.

 These questions test for the ability to understand and interpret written material.
 You will be presented with brief reading passages and will be asked questions about the passages.
 You should base your answers to the questions only on what is presented in the passages and not on what you may happen to know about the topic.

 These questions are designed to test how well you can recall written information presented in the form of a Memory Story after you have been given a period of time to read and study the information.

 Applying written information in a correctional services setting